sensson/python-spamexperts/README.md

 ## Current controllers

-For a list of available controllers please see [spamexperts/controllers.py](spamexperts/controllers.py).
+For a list of available controllers and their methods please see [spamexperts/controllers.py](spamexperts/controllers.py).

 # Error handling